Ahmad bin Yahya: Rule

-The king's relationship with the Jews of Yemen
+Relationship with the Jews of Yemen

 Imam Ahmad permitted his Jewish subjects to immigrate to Palestine during the height of the Arab–Israeli conflict, in which he committed a small expeditionary force, in 1948.
 In May 1949, Imam Ahmad announced that any Jew who wanted to leave Yemen would be permitted to do so, on three conditions: that he reimburse any debts, first and foremost, the poll-tax known as the jizya; that he sell his property; and, that if he were a skilled artisan, that he teach his profession to local Yemeni Arab citizens.
 The Imam's decision was met with surprise, both in terms of its religious and political implications.
 Jews who complained to the Imam that they were unable to sell their property were reportedly given advice on how they might dispense of their property and make good their journey.

 His announcement prompted a mass exodus of Jews, dubbed "The Immigration 'On Eagles' Wings'," which took place from June 1949 until September 1950.
 During this time some 50,000 Yemeni Jews moved to Israel, including those who immigrated in December 1948.